Red Sox vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Red Sox vs. Guardians: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Shane Bieber will start for the Cleveland Guardians on Friday at Fenway Park against Rafael Devers and the Boston Red Sox.
-First pitch is at 7:10 PM ET for the first game of a three-game series.
+The Boston Red Sox and Masataka Yoshida head into the second of a three-game series against Steven Kwan and the Cleveland Guardians on Saturday at Fenway Park.

-The Guardians are favored in this one, at -135, while the underdog Red Sox have +110 odds to upset.
-The matchup's total is set at 8.5 runs.
+The Red Sox are favored in this one, at -140, while the underdog Guardians have +115 odds to upset.
+The over/under is 9 runs for this game (with +100 odds to go over and -120 odds to go under).

 Red Sox vs. Guardians Odds & Info